sandstorm-io/sandstorm/docs/administering/ssl.md

 ## Sandstorm and HTTPS

-Sandstorm can now terminate TLS connections for most conventional configurations you may wish to employ.
-This includes automatic certificate renewal of certificates, if you utilize a supported DNS provider, as well as the ability to manually upload your own certificates, either self-signed or from a well-trusted certificate vendor.
+Sandstorm can terminate TLS connections for most conventional configurations you may wish to employ.
+This includes automatic certificate renewal of certificates if you use a supported DNS provider, as well as the ability to manually upload your own certificates, either self-signed or from a well-trusted certificate vendor.

 ### How to get HTTPS on your Sandstorm install